-Innovative Readiness Training (IRT) FY 2019 Budget: \$20,000
+Innovative Readiness Training (IRT) FY2022 Budget: \$10,000

-Throughout ten years of partnership, the Delta Regional Authority and the Department of Defense (DoD) have collaborated to bring the Innovative Readiness Training (IRT) program to the Mississippi River Delta and Alabama Black Belt regions.
+Throughout eleven years of partnership, the Delta Regional Authority, and the Department of Defense (DoD) have collaborated to bring the Innovative Readiness Training (IRT) program to the Mississippi River Delta and Alabama Black Belt regions.
 IRT medical missions deliver quality medical care, provided by licensed medical professionals serving in our reserve forces, to residents of rural communities that otherwise have little to no access to quality health care.
 All of these services are provided at no cost to the community and patients.
-IRT clinics operate for a temporary time frame (i.e. typically 10-14 days) during which patients can receive general medical, dental, and optical care for themselves and their family members, all of which are high-demand health care needs in the Delta.
+IRT clinics operate for a temporary time frame (i.e., typically 10-14 days) during which patients can receive general medical, dental, and optical care for themselves and their family members, all of which are high-demand health care needs in the Delta.
 No proof of identification, income, residency or insurance is required.

-Each mission will provide medical services including, but not limited to, general medical, dental and optical care.
-Services will be provided on a first-come, first-serve basis with each location providing services that benefit those in the communities that are underserved and in need of medical attention.
-The expectation is that each mission will provide care to between four and five thousand patients in the region.
+Each mission provides medical services including, but not limited to, general medical, dental and optical care.
+Services are provided on a first-come, first-serve basis with each location providing services that benefit those in the communities that are underserved and in need of medical attention.
+The expectation is that each mission will provide care to between 4,000 and 5,000 patients in the region.
 So far, in ten years of partnership, DRA and DoD are proud to have delivered free medical care to more than 85,000 patients in Delta communities.
+DRA anticipates spending approximately \$10,000 in supporting these missions through technical assistance to communities, marketing of upcoming missions, and critical mission specific supplies.